HPS masthead

 A

 You are not alone in your concerns about the health hazards of granite countertops.
-Since the New York Times ran an article on this issue recently, we've received many similar questions.
+Since The New York Times ran an article on this issue in July 2008, we've received many similar questions.

 Another response to these concerns was issued by the Health Physics Society.
 This document discusses the differences between measuring for radon and measuring for gamma radiation on the countertop surface.
 It includes much technical discussion, but the bottom line is "no action needs to be taken to remove granite countertops in existing homes.
 If there are concerns by the homeowners, appropriate radon concentration monitoring should be conducted in living areas of the home (per EPA protocols).
 If the granite countertop is determined to be a cause for concern, the most risk-reducing and cost-effective action to take would be to remove radon from the air throughout the home rather than remove the granite countertop."